Amaterasu: Worship

+Shrines

 The Ise Grand Shrine (伊勢神宮 Ise Jingū) located in Ise, Mie Prefecture, Japan, houses the inner shrine, Naiku, dedicated to Amaterasu.
 Her sacred mirror, Yata no Kagami, is said to be kept at this shrine as one of the Imperial regalia objects.
 A ceremony known as Jingū Shikinen Sengū (神宮式年遷宮) is held every twenty years at this shrine to honor the many deities enshrined, which is formed by 125 shrines altogether.
 New shrine buildings are built at a location adjacent to the site first.
 After the transfer of the object of worship, new clothing and treasure and offering food to the goddess the old buildings are taken apart.
 The building materials taken apart are given to many other shrines and buildings to renovate.
 This practice is a part of the Shinto faith and has been practiced since the year 690 CE, but is not only for Amaterasu but also for many other deities enshrined in Ise Grand Shrine.
 Additionally, from the late 7th century to the 14th century, an unmarried princess of the Imperial Family, called "Saiō" (斎王) or itsuki no miko (斎皇女), served as the sacred priestess of Amaterasu at the Ise Shrine upon every new dynasty.

 The Amanoiwato Shrine (天岩戸神社) in Takachiho, Miyazaki Prefecture, Japan is also dedicated to Amaterasu and sits above the gorge containing Ama-no-Iwato.

 The worship of Amaterasu to the exclusion of other kami has been described as "the cult of the sun."
 This phrase may also refer to the early pre-archipelagoan worship of the sun.

 According to the Engishiki (延喜式) and Sandai Jitsuroku (三代実録) of the Heian period, the sun goddess had many shrines named "Amateru" or "Amateru-mitama", which were mostly located in the Kinki area.
 However, there have also been records of a shrine on Tsushima Island, coined as either "Teruhi Gongen" or the "Shining Sun Deity" during medieval times.
 It was later found that such a shrine was meant for a male sun deity named Ameno-himitama.

 Amaterasu was also once worshiped at Hinokuma shrines.
 The Hinokuma shrines were used to worship the goddess by the Ama people in the Kii Provinces.
 Because the Ama people were believed to have been fishermen, researchers have conjectured that the goddess was also worshiped for a possible connection to the sea.

 In Kurozumikyō, a Shinto-derived new religion that was founded in 1814 by Munetada Kurozumi (黒住宗忠), Amaterasu is the supreme deity that is worshipped.

 Amaterasu is also the main deity worshipped in the Shinto-derived new religion Tenshō Kōtai Jingūkyō, founded by Kitamura Sayo.

 Amaterasu was thought by some in the early 20th century until after World War II to have "created the Japanese archipelago from the drops of water that fell from her spear" and in historic times, the spear was an item compared to the sun and solar deities.